Anora

 When Igor gives her the ring, she is overwhelmed.
 He cares about her.
 To show her thanks, she follows her blueprint.
 She puts on the armor, takes control, and initiates sex.
 They don’t kiss and she keeps her clothes on.

-If the movie opens with Anora in the dark strip club—physically naked but emotionally protected—we’re going to end with Ani in the light—physically clothed but emotionally vulnerable.
+If this movie opens with Anora in the dark strip club—physically naked but emotionally protected—we’re going to end with Ani in the light—physically clothed but emotionally vulnerable.

 Anora and Igor